 I can't believe it's not butter.
 Well... it is, just with some grabs added in.

 In this tutorial we will teach you how to Butter With Grabs, to keep those flat spots on the mountain fun!
-Check out our Streaming Membership to see the full Buttering Like A Boss series and don't forget to check out the Basics of Buttering series as it shows fundamental buttering moves.
+Or, check out all our buttering series here:

 (Narrating/Rider: Nev Lapwood.
 Film/Editing: Adison MacDonald.
 Filmed At: Whistler Blackcomb)